plone/training/docs/plone-deployment/setup.md

 ### 7. Cookieplone

-The latest version of {term}`Cookieplone` will be used, and it doesn't require a separate installation as we'll use `pipx`.
+The latest version of {term}`Cookieplone` will be used, and it doesn't require a separate installation as we'll use `uvx`.

 ### 8. Make